splunk/splunk-connect-for-snmp/docs/troubleshooting/configuring-logs.md

 ## Configuring SC4SNMP loglevel

-SC4SNMP loglevel can be configured in `values.yaml` file.
-The default `logLevel` for all components is `INFO`, other possible levels to set are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL` or `FATAL`.
-To change the `logLevel` for a specific component, add the following configuration to `values.yaml`:
+SC4SNMP log level can be configured in `values.yaml` file.
+The default value for it is `INFO`, other possible levels to set are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL` or `FATAL`.
+To change the log level for a specific component, add the following configuration to `values.yaml`:

 ```yaml
 worker: